mirandaconrado/product-iterator/README.md

 `std::get<N>(*it)`.
 However, due to some details to support range-based for, getting the whole tuple is more expensive and an alternative (and more preferable) accessor `it.get<N>()` is provided.

+If any of the containers provided are MoveAssignable, then it's moved.
+Otherwise, it has to be copied to avoid invalid references.

+A helper function `make_cartesian_product` is provided to create the CartesianProduct object.

 Example of use:
 ```